divio/divio-cloud-docs/reference/divio-app.rst

    :width: 472

 Select from *All projects*, or the projects in your Personal/Organisation views.
 You can also filter projects by name using the search field.

-Equivalent command: ``divio project list``.
+The equivalent command is ``divio project list``.

+Select a project to see its status in your local environment.

 Toolbar controls
 ^^^^^^^^^^^^^^^^

-The toolbar at the bottom of the application interface is always available and provides some useful controls:
+The toolbar at the bottom of the application interface is always available and provides some useful
+controls:

 .. image:: /images/divio-app-controls-toolbar.png
    :alt: 'Divio app Shell launcher Help and settings'
    :width: 360

 **Open shell** will open a shell environment, running in Docker itself, with your keys and access to projects set up automatically.

 The other icons give you:

 * Docker status
 * help options
 * Divio application preferences

-Select a project to see its status in your local environment.

 Setting up a project